 - 1/4 cup tahini (see recipe in notes)

-- 4 oz crumbled feta (block feta preferred rather than pre-crumbled)
+- 4 ounces crumbled feta (block feta preferred rather than pre-crumbled)

-- 2 1/2 tbsp fresh flat leaf parsley or basil, roughly chopped
+- 2 1/2 tablespoons fresh flat leaf parsley or basil, roughly chopped

 - To make salad layer, combine diced cucumbers, tomatoes, parsley and salt in a small mixing bowl.
 Toss to combine, then transfer to a colander and allow the excess liquid to drain while you prepare the other ingredients (slicing, chopping, etc.).
 Let the salad stand and drain for at least 30 minutes.

 - When the salad is fully drained, spread the 3 cups of hummus evenly into the bottom of your serving dish.

 - Next, evenly spread the labneh or Greek yogurt over the top of the hummus.

 - Stir the cucumber salad in the colander to make sure all liquid is thoroughly drained.

 - Pile your drained salad mixture on top of the labneh/Greek yogurt.

 - Drizzle with the tahini.